pabloOcanto/logisticOptimization/README.md

 #api key read the following link:
 #https://developers.google.com/maps/documentation/distance-matrix/intro
 #then type in node console the following comand npm test
-#if you see the percent of coverage of code,
+#if you want to see the percent of code coverage ,
 #type npm test:coverage in the node console , it 'll generate a reporte
 #inside the folder named "coverage".